curiousbeams/electron-scattering-simulations-tutorial/06_detectors_phonons.md

 - in-between atomic columns, $\left|R\right|\sim 1.5\AA$, the detected bright field intensity is almost unity, suggesting the direct beam passes by without scattering.
 - Over atomic columns, $\left|R\right|=0$, the bright field intensity drops by ~8%.
   - This intensity if mostly transferred to the middle-angle annular dark field detector.
-- The signal in the high-angle annular detector is the easiest to interpet
+- The signal in the high-angle annular detector is the easiest to interpret
   - However, less than 1 in 10,000 electrons are detected, making it very dose inefficient.

 ```{figure} #app:detectors_monolithic_line